DhiyaneshGeek/DhiyaneshGeek.github.io/_posts/2020-02-05-recon-with-me.md

 * From the above image , we can see **slack_webhookurl,slack_username,slack_channel,slack** are madatory to set of a slack notification using **notify**

-**Note** : Follow the below steps to Slack account and Generate WebhookURL.
+**Note** : Follow the below steps to create a Slack account and Generate WebhookURL.

 **Step 1:** [Sign Up](https://slack.com/get-started#/create) for a slack account and verify the account.